MasonLaw, PC | NC Elder & Special Needs Law Attorney

 Her response was something like “not-really-but-sorta.”
 We were looking at close to a 3-month transfer of assets penalty.
 What that means is Medicaid will not pay the nursing home for three months once they have determined that Agnes is otherwise qualified for Medicaid (but for the transfers).

-Fortunately, after much painstaking work and records reconstruction and affidavits we were able to lower the penalty to less than a month.
+Fortunately, after much painstaking work, records reconstruction, and affidavits we were able to lower the penalty to less than a month.

 But it wasn’t easy.